tomjn/WordPress-The-Right-Way/en/ssl/README.md

 ## Myths

 There are a lot of feel good security fixes that float around, that do nothing to help your security, waste your time, and sometimes increase the risk.
-Here are a few
+Here are a few:

 ### Hiding the Admin and Login URLs